 A joint program of Vanderbilt-Ingram Cancer Center, Monroe Carell Jr. Children’s Hospital at Vanderbilt, and Vanderbilt University Department of Pediatrics

-The REACH (Research, Education, Advocacy, Clinical Care and Health) for Survivorship Program is a community resource to meet these unique needs of pediatric and adult cancer survivors and be a “bridge” between the care of a cancer specialist and their primary care doctor.
+The REACH (Research, Education, Advocacy, Clinical Care and Health) for Survivorship Program is a community resource to meet these unique needs of pediatric and adult cancer survivors.
+It is a bridge between the care of a cancer specialist and their primary care doctor.

 © 2016 Monroe Carell Jr. Children's Hospital at Vanderbilt